-Students planning to present their research at a scientific meeting may apply to the Graduate Coordinator for a grant towards their expenses.
-Application forms are available from the Graduate Coordinator or on the NSAC website at www.nsac.ca/research/graduatestudies/forms/default.asp.
-A student may expect only one conference grant (up to a total of \$500) during the course of the M.Sc. program, subject to the approval of the Graduate Coordinator, as financing permits.
-Receipts for expenses are required.
+Students planning to present their research at a scientific meeting may apply to the RGS Office for a grant towards their expenses.
+An application form (Travel Bursary Form) is available from the website at www.nsac.ca/research/graduatestudies/forms/default.asp.
+Proof that an oral or poster presentation of the student's research has been accepted at the conference must be submitted with the completed Travel Bursary Form.
+A student will receive a maximum of one conference grant up to a total of \$500 during the course of the M.Sc. program, subject to the approval of the Manager of Research and Graduate Studies.
+Students will only be reimbursed for actual expenses paid, and receipts are required.
+Normally, students are reimbursed for expenses upon return from the conference and upon submission of a Travel Expense Claim form (or Cheque Request Form) and attached receipts.
+If the student's supervisor has paid all of the student's travel and conference expenses from a research project account, the travel bursary will be transferred to the supervisor's account from which the travel was paid.